 Little Gems

-Growth and healing don’t usually happen in one grand transformation.
-Change happens little by little.
-In therapy, each insight and emotional shift moves us along the path toward your goals.
+Growth and healing rarely occur in one grand transformation.
+Change happens bit by bit.
+In therapy, each insight and emotional shift moves us along the path toward greater freedom.

-While a blog is not therapy, here I offer small gems of practical information and hard-won wisdom that I hope might spark an insight or emotional shift for you.
-May this help you on the path toward where you want to be.
+While a blog is not therapy, here I offer little gems of practical information and hard-won wisdom that I hope might spark something for you — an insight or emotional shift to move you along your own path.

 The Emotions Series: Your Anger Loves You